Master of Design Technology

 All applications must include a breakdown of videos and images.
 A breakdown is a shot by shot explanation of the software and techniques used to construct the image.
 If any marketplace elements have been used, please indicate that here.
 Otherwise, explain very briefly how all assets were created and rendered (if appropriate).

 Submit your portfolio via our online enrolment system (.doc .rtf .pdf .docx).
-Or in one of the following formats (web, paper, PDF, USB), by email to email@example.com or drop it into the Faculty of Architecture and Design reception.
+Or in one of the following formats (web, paper, PDF, USB), by email to firstname.lastname@example.org or drop it into the Wellington Faculty of Architecture and Design Innovation reception.

 How to apply as an international student